As an Amazon Associate, we earn from qualifying purchases.

 Q: How long does installation take?
 A: As a DIYer with plumbing experience, I installed the SpringWell in 4 hours and the Aquasana in 5 hours (the extra stages take longer).
 A plumber will charge $400-$800.

 Q: Can either system remove fluoride?
 A: Not effectively in their standard configurations.
-SpringWell offers a fluoride add-on tank.
+SpringWell offers a fluoride add-.
 Aquasana does not.

 Q: How often do I really need to change filters?
 A: SpringWell: just your upstream sediment filter every 6-9 months.
 Aquasana: pre-filter every 2 months, post-filter every 6 months.
 Real-world, I stretched the Aquasana pre-filter to 3 months without issue.